-In a Termination of Parental Rights (TPR) Fact-Finding, DCS must show:
+In a TPR Fact-Finding, DCS must show:

 - 1. The reasons for the child's removal or out-of-home placement will not be remedied, or the continuation of the parent-child relationship poses a threat to the well-being of the child: - 2.
 Termination of Parental Rights is in the best interest of the child; and - 3.
 There is a plan for the future care and treatment of the child.